howmanysmall/kiseki-ctf-classic/README.md

 * Modified & cleaned up Meteor, Sac Ritual, Thunderstorm, and Stun Ward.
 I will probably re-do Meteor and Thunderstorm in the future.

 ## Future Changes (for next update)
-* Ice Shards, Soul Bolt, Bash, Abscond, Disarm, Sentry Gun, Bite, Feeding Frenzy, Pacifism, Duress, and Defile will be either reworked into something better, modified, or fixed.
+* Abscond, Disarm, Sentry Gun, Bite, Feeding Frenzy, Duress, and Defile will be either reworked into something better, modified, or fixed.
-* Shinobi will be recieving a major overhaul as well.
 * A ragdoll system will be added too.
-* Example place will be created for those who are interested in using Kiseki CTF: Classic Edition for their own game.
+* Add a new Personality system.
 * Modifying more legacy coding.
-* Adding a Jetboots system.
-* Adding a class UI system.
-* Making the UI system a lot better than it is at the moment.

 *Copyright (c) 2016-2017 shloid*